 - Be upfront about your condition.
 Tell the people you’re around that you’ve had a stroke.
 This way, they know what to expect and you can alleviate or prevent misunderstandings.

 - Communicate your needs.
 Ask people to speak slowly or repeat things when necessary.
-Ask for a message broken into smaller parts, and repeat what you heard back to them.
+Ask for a message to be broken into smaller parts, and repeat back what you heard.
+When you can't think of a word try to find another way to get the meaning across—or just move on in the conversation.

 - Remove distractions.
 When attempting to understand long messages or instructions, take away distractions such as TV or radio so that you can better concentrate and take notes.